noahehall/multicloud/multicloud.md

 ### SLAs

-- service level agreements that outline acceptable/promised downtime
+- service level agreements that outline acceptable downtime or promised uptime
+  - always includes audit and compliance objectives if stipulated by industry regulation/laws
-- RTO: recovery time objective; time it takes to restore an application or system to operational status
+- RTO: recovery time objective; maximum allowed time to restore a system to operational status
-  - the maximum acceptable delay between the interruption of service and restoration of service.
-  - determines what is considered an acceptable time window when service is unavailable
-- RPO: recovery point objective; how far back an application or system can be restored from backup or snapshot, usually measured in hours.
+  - i.e. if RTO is 6 hrs, engineers have up to 6 hrs to restore a failed system
-  - the maximum acceptable amount of time since the last data recovery point
+- RPO: recovery point objective; the maximum allowed time since the last data recovery point (backup)
-  - determines what is considered an acceptable loss of data between the last recovery point and the interruption of service, or how many hours of data loss is acceptable
+  - i.e. if you backup every 10 hours, the greatest amount of data you can lose is the last 10 hours
 - tier 1 SLA: Mission critical services: Outages have a severe impact on business operations.
   - usually require four to 5 nines or better of availability.
   - Usually include customer facing sites, revenue, or order processing systems